July 4th Weekend in Central Florida

 What’s Up?

-Today is Friday 3 June 2022.
-The forecast for this morning is again calling for mostly sunny skies with a breeze from the ENE.
-We will be heading very early to Lake Blue Cypress with Clemens’ boat in tow.
+Today is Friday 24 June.
+The forecast was for clear skies with a SW breeze, so I tried something new.
+More on that tomorrow.
 Wherever you are and whatever you are doing, I hope that you too have a great day.
-This blog post took about an hour to prepare and makes eighty days in a row with a new one.
+This blog post took more than two hours to prepare and makes ninety-eight days in a row with a new one.

 BIRDS AS ART Image Optimization Service (BAA IOS)